nexpy/nexpy/doc/source/pythongui.rst

     panels are displayed as tabs in a single window.

     .. image:: /images/customize-panel.png
        :align: center
        :width: 90%

-    .. note:: This is equivalent to clicking the Edit button in the Options Tab (see below).
+    .. note:: This is equivalent to clicking the Edit button in the Options Tab.

 **Show Limits Panel**
     This opens a panel for the currently active plotting window that allows the